BPMN - the Standard for Business Process Modeling

 Lanes

-Pools are usually further subdivided into Lanes.
-Lanes represent process participants, may be organizational units or roles.
-In BIC Process Design, they are generated by defining a Pool in the editor.
-The individual tasks of the process participant are then modeled within the corresponding Lane.
+Pools are usually further subdivided into lanes.
+Lanes represent process participants, which can be organizational units or roles.
+In BIC Process Design they are created by defining a pool in the editor.
+The individual tasks of the process participant are then modeled within the corresponding lane.

 Artifacts

-In order to make the design of your business processes in BPMN even clearer, further artifacts are part of the BIC standard for modelers.
+To make the design of your business processes in BPMN even clearer, additional artifacts are part of the BIC standard for modelers.

 BPMN symbol documents